-Goat’s Milk Cheeses are generally rindless creamy cheeses, usually sold in log or round slice form, and often coated with something fancy such as cracked pepper, herbs or even ashes.
+Goat’s milk cheeses are generally rindless, creamy cheeses, usually sold in log or round slice form, and often coated with something such as cracked pepper, herbs or even ashes.

 In 2002, a Dr. Luigi Capasso (State University G. d’Annunzio in Chieti, Italy) analysed a piece of cheese that had been carbonized in Pompeii.
 He found that it was made of goat’s milk, and that it carried brucellosis, which was a disease of the joints very common in Roman times.
 His feeling is that it shows that goat’s milk cheese was a major source of the disease in the Roman Empire.

 “Goat cheese produced a bizarre eating era when sensible people insisted that this miserable cheese produced by these miserable creatures reared on miserable hardscrabble earth was actually superior to the magnificent creamy cheeses of the noblest dairy animals bred in the richest green valleys of the earth.” — Russell Baker (American writer, 1925 – 2019)

 Foodies often use the French name for goat’s cheese in general, which is “chèvres”.